Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

 Suppose $\mathrm{tra}:\mathcal{P}_2(M) \to T$ is a transport 2-functor with $\mathcal{B}\mathfrak{G}$-structure, for $\mathfrak{G}$ some Lie 2-group coming from a smooth crossed module $(G,H,t,\alpha)$.
-Since such 2-functors play the role of gerbes with connection, one wants to assign a \emph{3-form curvature} to $\mathrm{tra}$.
-Since we also capture non-abelian gerbes, it is not to be expected that the curvature will be a globally defined 3-form on the base manifold $M$.

-However, since transport 2-functors have a manifest local behaviour, it is easy to produce a locally defined 3-form.
-Let $\pi:Y \to M$ be a surjective submersion, and let $(\mathrm{triv},t)$ be a $\pi$-local trivialization associated to which we find a smooth descent object.
-In particular, we have a smooth 2-functor
+Since such 2-functors are supposed to describe (non-abelian) gerbes with connection, we want to identify a \emph{3-form curvature}.
+Just as for (non-abelian) principal bundles, this curvature is only locally defined.